 Dimensions W x H x D 269m x 47mm x 252mm (without stand)

-My FX160 came with no flash memory but with an internal 80GB 2.5" drive.
+The Optiplex 160 came with an internal 80GB 2.5" drive.
 The licence label on the bottom is for Windows Vista Home Basic edition.

 Alternatives would appear to be:

 Windows Vista operating system Windows Vista® Business SP1 (32 bit)

 Windows Vista Home Basic SP1 (32 bit)

 Windows XP operating system Windows® XP Professional SP3 via Windows Vista Business Downgrade Rights (32 bit) Other (may vary by region) FreeDOS (N-series); Novell SUSE Linux Enterprise Desktop 10 (SP2) in China only

 Actually somebody had installed Windows 7 Home Premium on this one along the way.
 The CPU fitted was the Atom 230 along with 2GB of RAM.

 The FX160s I got were all fitted with an Atom 230 CPU, 2GB SATA flash Module and 2GB of RAM.
 They were running Windows XP Embedded.